Deep Inelastic Processes and the Equations of Motion: First Order Correction

-Then, in an axial gauge, under the kinematic conditions above described, the tensor $W_{\alpha\beta}^{(1)}$ can be written [see eqs. (\ref{tn1}) and (\ref{tn2a})] in a form similar to $W_{\alpha\beta}^{(0)}$, giving thus rise to an approximate\cite{bhs1} factorization of T-odd functions.
-Our conclusion is quite analogous to the one drawn by Collins\cite{co3} and presents some similarity with the Qiu-Sterman assumption about the quark-gluon-quark correlation functions\cite{qs1}.
+and $\Gamma_0$ is given by eq. (\ref{cp0}).
+Then the tensor $W_{\alpha\beta}^{(1)}$ assumes a form similar to $W_{\alpha\beta}^{(0)}$, giving rise to an approximate (Brodsky {\it et al.}, 2002a) factorization of T-odd functions.
+Our conclusion is quite analogous to the one drawn by Collins (2002) and presents some similarity with the Qiu-Sterman (1991) assumption about the quark-gluon-quark correlation functions.
+In particular, as regards the factors $\Gamma_1(p)$, defined by eq. (\ref{tn2b}), we have to take into account eqs. (\ref{fst}) to (\ref{bm}), together with eqs. (\ref{qsp1}).
+These induce for $\Gamma_1$ the following parameterization, at twist-3 approximation: